nbareil/justanothergeek.chdir.org/content/post/linux-security-one-year-later.md

 A lot of good things happened in the Linux kernel last year thanks to the people cited in this post.
-Moreover, it is interesting to see that most of theses features have been written by security researchers and not "upstream kernel developer" (except Ingo Molnar who proved a lot of good will each time).\
+Moreover, it is interesting to see that most of these features have been written by security researchers and not "upstream kernel developer" (except Ingo Molnar who proved a lot of good will each time).\
 This may be the explanation why each patch merged was the fruit of